 Where do you find your day to day inspiration?

-When I wrote my introduction to Accenture I said that I like the people that do more than digital, therefore I extract my day to day motivation and inspiration from people I interact with.
+When I wrote my introduction to Accenture I said that more than digital, I like the people that do it every day, therefore I extract my day to day motivation and inspiration from people I interact with.
 Unfortunately, when you are so sensible to people around you, sometimes you can also become upset, because not all the people around you react or act as you would want them to.
 I go for the claim “choose kindness”, I believe that you can go whenever you want or you are needed and at the same time choose to be kind with the people around you.

 You talked a lot about the importance of culture.
 Do you believe that with the technology and digital being so universal, do you see people reacting to it differently depending on the culture they are from or the part of the world that they are from?